Acoustic Emission

 - Planned work is safer than working reactively

-- Collateral damage to the main gearbox avoided
+- Collateral damage to the main gearbox was avoided

 - Resulted in zero product shortages across the supply chain

-- Involved the front line operators in the Predictive activity
+- Involved the front line operators in the activity

-- Demonstrated the value of the Predictive and Lubrication Program
+- Demonstrated the value of the Condition Monitoring and Lubrication Program

-- Involved Engineering and Operations working together with a shared goal
+- Involved Engineering and Operations to work together on a shared goal

 - Increased my knowledge of bearing life cycles working with SKF

-- Instigated RCA that gave us more information
+- Instigated the RCA that gave us more information

-- Built confidence in the Engineering function from the Operations team
+- Built confidence in the Engineering function with the Operations team

 - Used a cross functional team to avoid a future catastrophic event